Grim Search For Six Bodies In Baltimore Bridge-ship Collision Continues - UrduPoint

 "We do not believe any of these individuals are still alive," the regional Coast Guard chief, Rear Admiral Shannon Gilreath, said.

-The container ship Dali, almost a kilometer (0.6 miles) long and piled high with cargo, was leaving the busy port at 1:30 am Tuesday en route to Asia when power failed and the vessel crashed straight into a support column.
+The container ship Dali, about 1,000 feet (300 meters) long, and piled high with cargo, was leaving the busy port at 1:30 am Tuesday en route to Asia when power failed and the vessel crashed straight into a support column.

 Nearly the entire steel structure -- crossed by tens of thousands of motorists each day -- collapsed instantly, cascading over the bow of the ship, blocking one of the busiest US trading ports.